 From figure 2.4 we see that movements in transmission industry-level partial productivity indexes follow an essentially inverse pattern to input quantities (since a partial productivity index is total output quantity divided by the relevant input quantity index).
 The opex partial productivity index is consequently the highest over the period, although the level of underground cables partial productivity was temporarily higher in 2010, before declining sharply from 2011 as the increase in underground cables gathered pace.
-Underground transmission cables partial productivity declines the most over the period, being 34 per cent lower in 2017 than in 2006.
+Underground transmission cables partial productivity declines the most over the period, being 35 per cent lower in 2018 than in 2006.
 As noted above, this is because underground transmission cables have increased rapidly from a small base.
 The partial productivity indexes of the other two inputs - transformers and overhead lines - decline over the period which means the quantities of those inputs have increased faster than total output.
-Transformer partial productivity has declined by the next largest amount, being 24 per cent lower in 2017 than in 2006.
+Transformer partial productivity has declined by the next largest amount, being 25 per cent lower in 2018 than in 2006.
 Opex partial productivity declined the least.
-In 2013 opex partial productivity was 5 per cent above its 2006 level but by 2016 it had fallen to be 6 per cent below its 2006 level before recovering in 2017 to be at around the same level it was in 2006.
+In 2013 opex partial productivity was 5 per cent above its 2006 level but by 2016 it had fallen to be 6 per cent below its 2006 level before recovering to be 12 per cent higher in 2018 than it was in 2006.